 Do you love sleep?
 We sure do.
 But all too often, a busy schedule and dozens of commitments every day means we’re not sleeping as much – or as well – as we could be.
-And beyond just feeling rested and energized, not getting enough sleep affects your health in other critical ways.
+Beyond feeling rested and energized, not getting enough sleep affects your health in other critical ways.

-We’ve all experienced the slowed reaction time, fuzzy thinking, compromised memory and moodiness that come from a lack of shut-eye.
-When this happens on occasion, the body can recalibrate if it’s given ample sleep promptly; however, extended periods of sleep deprivation affect your brain, your muscles, your immune system and more.
+We’ve all experienced the slowed reaction time, fuzzy thinking, compromised memory and moodiness that come from a lack of shut-eye – and likely understand how sleep affects health.
+When this happens on occasion, the body can recalibrate if it’s given ample sleep promptly; however, extended periods of sleep deprivation affect your brain, muscles, immune system and more.

 To support all of the other great choices you make for your body in a given day, including eating well and working out, it’s important to prioritize sleep.
-Here’s 3 ways not getting enough sleep affects your health (and some tips for how to get more shut-eye).
+Here’s how sleep affects your health (and some tips for how to get more shut-eye).

 There is also some evidence to suggest that the brain changes its state overnight so that it can flush out toxins – the by-products of cellular activity – while you sleep.
 Neurological conditions like Alzheimer’s have been linked to deposits in the brain; sleep may be implicated in removing these.